MutDafny: A Mutation-Based Approach to Assess Dafny Specifications: Mutation tools and operators proposed for traditional programming languages

 Since superclasses cannot be instantiated, object creation always uses subclass constructors.
 Thus, even when declared with a type of a superclass, Dafny knows the type of the object, using the correct values for its fields and the correct child-specific implementation for methods that are declared but not implemented in the parent.

-In mutations that replace child with parent types, if child-specific methods or fields are used then it leads to invalid programs in Dafny.
+In mutations that replace child with parent types, if child-specific methods or fields are used, it leads to an invalid program.
 Otherwise, the mutant is equivalent.

-The inverse, parent-to-child replacements via type casting, requires prior type checking \,---\, for instance, inside of an \texttt{if var is Type} block in which \texttt{Type} is the type \texttt{var} will be cast into.
-These type checking statements are unlikely to be present in most programs that do not already perform downcasting, thus these operators will almost always produce invalid programs.
+The inverse, parent-to-child replacements via type casting, requires prior type checking, e.g., inside of an \texttt{if var is Type} block, where \texttt{Type} is the type \texttt{var} will be cast into.
+These type-checking statements are unlikely to be present in programs that do not already perform downcasting, thus these operators will almost always produce invalid programs.

 In summary, child-parent type replacements in Dafny yield either invalid or equivalent mutants and, hence, are not useful.
 However, we can note that child-to-child replacement (\cref{sec:polymorphism-operators}) is a valid polymorphic mutation.